top of page

 Screenshot 2024-02-15 154049.png

-Les' Story
+Les' Story caring for his wife

 I had a well-paid job as a Manufacturing Manager which involved travelling to Malaysia.
 I was about to travel out there again, when Linda had her stroke.
 It came as a complete shock to us, it was just a normal Friday night, she was on the phone to a friend and within minutes my daughter shouted to me mum’s having a stroke.
 This was in January 2015.
 When Linda was allowed home it was clear that life was changed forever, I had to give up my job to look after her as a full time carer.